-Last revised – 1 PM 2/7/19 this page will soon be deleted and it will not remain as a VSA page.
-It is a draft, created to serve as a possible WSC web site page
+Last revised – 11 AM 2/28/19 This page will soon be deleted.
+It will be copied by WSC staff over to the williams.com web site.
+It will not remain as a VSA page.
+It is a draft, created to serve as a page listed under … https://www.williamssoaring.com/training-advanced.html

-This new program will be structured to support your goals and expectations.
+This new program is structured to support your goals and expectations, and the subject mater will be designed personally for you.
 Since we have the experience and expertise, we encourage you to investigate this valuable resource.
 The program is not a re-test or re-certification of your glider license.
 You have already earned that certificate.
-After extensive training, both on the ground and in the air, you will be encouraged to demonstrate your abilities to safely fly solo on cross country tasks of your own choosing, and then be recognized for you accomplishments.
+After extensive training, both on the ground and in the air, you will be encouraged to demonstrate your abilities to safely fly solo on cross country tasks of your own choosing, and you will then be publicly recognized for you accomplishments.

-In order to design a suitable program for each candidate it is necessary to first have a two-step process.
-First is an assessment session and shortly thereafter a program overview session will be held.
+In order to design a program that is personally designed for each candidate there is a two-step process.
+First, an assessment session and shortly thereafter, a program overview session.

-The instructor does not know what you do, or do not already know about cross-country flying and he is not aware of the level of flying skills.
+The instructor does not know what you already know about cross-country flying and he is not aware of the level of your flying skills.
 To get started, simply sign up for an assessment session with the instructor of your choice here at WSC.
-The instructor will gather enough information to determine your strengths and weaknesses in both your knowledge and your flying as it relates to accomplishing tasks.
+The assessment will be a about one hour of classroom time (discussing subjects such as noted in foot note *1 below) and about one hour of dual flying time.
+The instructor will gather enough information to determine your strengths in both your knowledge and your flying as it relates to accomplishing cross-country flying.

 Dual Flight Phase

-Part 1.
 Three to five dual flights will be used to demonstrate and practice the basics that are needed in cross country soaring.
-The purpose is to eliminate deficiencies such as difficulty in entering and in centering in thermals, inconsistent or incorrect airspeed control while circling or not properly adjusting speeds while cruising in sinking or rising air.
-At the completion of Part 1 of this dual flight phase, the candidate will be able to recognize the course of action needed and be capable of applying the correct flying techniques.
+The purpose is to eliminate deficiencies, if any – such as difficulty in entering and in centering in thermals, inconsistent or incorrect airspeed control while circling or not properly adjusting speeds while cruising in sinking or rising air, etc..
+At the completion of this dual flight phase, the candidate is ready to fly tasks.

-Part 2.
-Two to three dual flights will be used to complete short tasks multiple times to improve on efficiency.
-The necessary depth of knowledge will have been acquired, as well as having practiced and demonstrated the various techniques necessary that are needed in order to plan and complete various tasks.
+Two to three dual flights will be used to complete short tasks multiple times to improve efficiency.
+The necessary depth of knowledge will have been acquired, as well as having practiced and demonstrated the various flying techniques necessary that are needed for completing tasks.
 All of these flights should demonstrate the capability of a flight to always remain within glide range of landable fields.
-At the completion of Part 2 of this phase, you will have demonstrated your skill at choosing and applying the best courses of action for various situations, while completing various tasks.
+At the completion of this phase, you will have demonstrated your skill at choosing and applying the best courses of action for various situations, while completing various tasks.
 You will now proceed to the final phase of the program – planning and completing tasks while flying solo.

 Solo Flight Phase and Completion